jakewalter/easyQuake/realtime/README.md

 ---

-If you want, I can add a `systemd` unit for `inotify2.bash` or provide an SSH-based example to dispatch files remotely. ✅
+If you want, I can add a `systemd` unit for `inotify2.bash` or provide an SSH-based example to dispatch files remotely.

 ---

-## Keep the SeisComP listener running (cron) ⏱️
+## Keep the SeisComP listener running (cron)
-If you'd like the `inotify2.bash` listener to be restarted automatically by cron, add the following cron entry on the SeisComP server (runs every 2 minutes):
+If you'd like the `inotify2.bash` listener to be restarted automatically by cron, add the following cron entry on the SeisComP server (checks to make sure that it is running every 2 minutes, and restarts if it is not):

 ```cron
 */2 * * * * /usr/bin/bash /home/sysop/bin/cron_restart_ml_listen.bash >/dev/null 2>&1